khadkarajesh/tinder-automation/README.md

-No more swiping for tinder like
+No more boring stuffs for date

 ### How to use?
 Create credential.py file in project directory.